Configuring Certificate Authorities

 Configuring the Domain Validation Certificate Authorities List

 The domain validation CAs list is used in combination with the standard domain validation list to verify the server name for all outgoing TLS connections.
 The domain validation CAs list is initially empty in new deployments.
-In deployments upgrading to version 9.8.0+ the event broker copies the contents of the existing CA list to both the domain CA list and the client authentication CA list.
 You can configure the CAs in this list to suit your deployment.

 Here are the Solace CLI commands for domain validation CA creation and configuration.